 This paper uses two randomized experiments in Kenya to investigate the relationship between noise exposure and productivity.
 First, I estimate the reduced-form impact of noise on productivity by randomly exposing participants in a textile training course to engine noise.
-Second, I study the importance of cognitive function as a mechanism by randomly exposing individuals from the same population to the same engine noise while they complete a battery of cognitive tests and an effort task as a placebo.1 Third, in both experiments I assess whether individuals understand how noise affects their productivity by offering participants the chance to pay for quiet working conditions while I randomly vary whether their pay depends on their performance.
+Second, I study the importance of cognitive function as a mechanism by randomly exposing individuals from the same population to the same engine noise while they complete a battery of cognitive tests and an effort task.2 Third, in both experiments I assess whether individuals understand how noise affects their productivity by offering participants the chance to pay for quiet working conditions while I randomly vary whether their pay depends on their performance.
 If individuals understand the impact of noise, they will be willing to pay more for quiet working conditions when they will recoup some of this investment through increased performance pay.

 I demonstrate that noise can meaningfully reduce productivity in a real-work setting.
-While a significant body of literature considers the impact of noise on cognitive function, very little work considers how this effect might manifest itself when individuals are faced with incentivized tasks in a real-work setting (Matthews et al. 2000b).
 I recruited a sample of 128 manual laborers accustomed to factory noise for a two-week textile production course at a government vocational training facility outside of Nairobi, Kenya.
 After training the sample to complete an incentivized production task, I randomly exposed participants to engine noise while they worked autonomously for a piece rate.
 In order to isolate the impact of noise, I chose a task that did not involve communication, randomly varied which work location was noisy, and randomized work stations to minimize participants' familiarity with their neighbors.
-I estimate that increasing the noise level from that of a dishwasher to that of a vacuum cleaner (an increase of 10 dB) reduced output by approximately 5%.
+Specifically, participants sewed pockets following a pattern used by the facility to evaluate potential hires.
+I estimate that increasing the noise level from that of an dishwasher to that of a vacuum cleaner (an increase of 7 dB) reduced output by approximately 3%.